kennethlaskoski/ByteArrayCodable/README.md

 # ByteArrayCodable

-Swift Codable for flat byte arrays.
+Swift Codable to/from flat byte arrays.